 - At least one of these trustees shall be offered ex officio or at-large membership on the Executive Committee: The Bishop of the Baltimore-Washington Conference of the United Methodist Church; the General Secretary of the General Board of Higher Education and Ministry of the United Methodist Church.

-The President is not a member of the Executive Committee.
+The President shall be a nonvoting member of the Committee.

 For additional information, see American University's Bylaws.

 - Gina F. Adams, Vice Chair

 - Thomas A. Gottschalk, At-large

 - Sylvia Burwell, Ex-Officio